echoaj/UsefulCommands/Other/remote-access-setup.md

 vncserver   # may not work
 tigervncserver -xstartup /usr/bin/xterm     # try this
-vncserver -list     # see if vncserver is running
+vncserver -list     # see if vncserver is running ss -tulnp           # to verify the service is listening
 ```